promptmike/github-learn-notes/github-foundations-part-1-of-2/00-core.md

 `mentions:<username>` to find where you were @mentioned

-*Watch* at top of repo page to configure repo notifications
+*Watch* at top of repo page to configure repo notification

+GHEC offers 99.9% uptime service agreement